Behind the Lens: Exploring the Lava Fields of Sullivan Bay, Galápagos

 Geology in the golden hour

-“One of the best moments for pictures here is an hour before sunset because of the golden colour cast on the lava.
-I recommend having the sun behind you so there is strong lighting for your pictures and to use a macro lens to capture the details of these huge worlds,” he adds.
+“One of the best moments for pictures here is an hour before sunset because of the golden color cast on the lava.
+I recommend having the sun behind you, so there is strong lighting for your pictures and to use a macro lens to capture the details of these huge worlds,” he adds.

 For Jorge, the Fields of Fire at Sullivan Bay offer a glimpse of Earth’s tremendous geological history.